michel-pi/ProcessMemoryUtilities.Net/README.md

 ### Dependencies

-Dependencies are only used to build the project.
+Following dependencies are used to build the project.

     Fody, InlineIL.Fody